jwharm/java-gi/docs/usage.md

 ## Required Java version

-To use Java-GI, download and install [JDK 22](https://jdk.java.net/22/) or newer.
-Java-GI uses the "Panama" Foreign Function & Memory API that is only available since JDK 22.
+To use Java-GI, download and install [OpenJDK](https://jdk.java.net/) version 22 or newer.
+(Java-GI uses the Foreign Function & Memory API introduced in JDK 22.)

 ## Dependencies